 Choosing the right asthma medication might be hard.
 But the best way to know the best device for your condition is to ask your doctor.
 Doctors will give you the right prescription for the kind of device that you might need to control your asthma attacks.

-We ranked the best Inhalers for asthma websites so that you can find what you need.
+The Community ranked the best Inhalers for asthma websites so that you can find what you need.
 Help improve the ranking by voting too.

 We analyzed 1,225 hours of the most informative Inhalers for asthma videos.
 These videos stood out the most: